Nilgiri Biosphere Reserve: Threats

 Shola forests outside protected areas are threatened by fragmentation, especially in the vicinity of settlements.
 The rapid and dense growth of the invasive Passiflora mollissima inhibits the regeneration of native tree species in the Shola forest patches.

-Poaching, deforestation, forest fires and dangers to native tribes are the main threats.
-Despite poaching banned by law in 1972, people still tend to illegally hunt animals such as tigers, elephants and chital for skin, fur or tusks.
-Forests are being destroyed for farming or livestock.
-Animals that kill livestock are killed by farmers.
-Forest fires destroy vegetation.
-Native tribes are being evacuated from their homelands, resulting in loss of tribal culture.
+Poaching, deforestation, forest fires, and dangers to native tribes are the main threats.
+Despite poaching banned by law in 1972, people still tend to illegally hunt animals such as tigers, elephants, and chital for skin, fur or tusks.